rillonline/StarRunnerAdventures/r18kearsarge.md

 forget off-hand which one.

 "So," Redman said when I finished updating him, "someone is still sending the messages.
-Posthumous Patty and Deniable Dan aren't talking.
+Posthumous Patty and Dagger Dan aren't talking.
 Has your tech guy gotten back to you with anything?"

 I had not noticed if I received any messages.
 I checked.
 There were two